ImDevi/subflags-dev/README.md

 subflags-dev
 -----------------------------------------------------------------------------------------------
-**subflags dev** is a tool for creating flag emojis out of flag images.
+**subflags-dev** is a tool for creating flag emojis out of flag images.

 How to use subflags-dev?
 -----------------------------------------------------------------------------------------------